bradsec/debapps/README.md

 <a href="https://github.com/bradsec/debapps/tree/main/src/unifiapps.sh" target="_blank">unifiapps.sh</a> | Raspberry Pi | Unifi Network Application (Controller) (**)

 ### Notes
-* **As the scripts need to install files and change permissions outside of user home directories they require `sudo` or superuser priviledges.
-As with any scripts especially those requesting or using elevated privledges (sudo / root etc.) you should always review the script source code before running.**
+* **As the scripts need to install files and change permissions outside of user home directories they require `sudo` or superuser priviledges.**
 * Scripts inherit common functions from the imported <a href="https://github.com/bradsec/debapps/tree/main/src/templates" target="_blank">templates</a>.
 * Menu options for application installation and removal are provided in each script.
 * Where possible installers will use latest sources from original author/publisher sites or github release repos instead of using Flatpaks or Snap Store package installs.
 AppImages are used for some applications.